alekami649/alekami649/README.md

 A Telegram bot - question generator, score table, and some competitive. <br>
  [👉 Chat with him!](https://t.me/schvictorina_bot) *(only **Russian language** support)*

-A modern virtual school diary, and journal.
-Based on Blazor, and ASP.NET WebAPI.

 ## Project, not allocated with any series:

 ### Personal Website | [👉 Source Code 👈](https://github.com/alekami649/website)